Triangle

 • World Literatures

-You don't need to decide right at the beginning where you will end up: your final degree depends on studying at least two-thirds of your course in a specialised area, and you will be able to discuss this with your Personal Advisor as you go.
+You don't need to commit to a specialism right at the beginning of your studies, although you can if you want to!
+Your final degree depends on studying at least two-thirds of your course in a specialised area, and you will have regular opportunities to discuss this with your Personal Advisor as you go.
 Whatever your choices, you will graduate with an MA in English.
 If your options don’t fit a particular pathway, your degree outcome will be MA English (Applied English).

 Most students complete this course in around three years.
 However, you can adjust your study schedule to best suit your circumstances, with a minimum registration period of two years.
 Please note, if you are in receipt of a Student Finance England loan, you will be on a three-year completion schedule as standard.